Worker retention payment minimum rates

 • award rates increased on 1 July 2025 following the Fair Work Commission’s annual wage review

-• you may still choose to pass on the additional minimum hourly amount even if you already pay at least 10% above the new award rate
+• you may still choose to pass on the additional amount payable to staff

 Rate adjustments